open-telemetry/opentelemetry-java-instrumentation/README.md

 `-Dota.integration.grizzly.enabled=true`

 ## Manually instrumenting

+> :warning: starting with 0.6.0, and prior to version 1.0.0, `opentelemetry-javaagent-all.jar`
+only supports manual instrumentation using the `opentelemetry-api` version with the same version number as the Java agent you are using.
+Starting with 1.0.0, the Java agent will start supporting multiple (1.0.0+) versions of `opentelemetry-api`.

 You can use the OpenTelemetry `getTracer` or the `@WithSpan` annotation to manually instrument your Java application.